MicrosoftDocs/office-docs-powershell/skype/vlatest/Get-CsClientPolicy.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

-###
 None.
-Get-CsClientPolicy does not accept pipelined input.

-### None

-###
-None.
-The Get-CsClientPolicy cmdlet does not accept pipelined input.
+The `Get-CsClientPolicy` cmdlet does not accept pipelined input.

 ## OUTPUTS

-###
-Get-CsClientPolicy returns instances of the Microsoft.Rtc.Management.WritableConfig.Policy.Client.ClientPolicy object.

-### System.Object

-###
-The Get-CsClientPolicy cmdlet returns instances of the Microsoft.Rtc.Management.WritableConfig.Policy.Client.ClientPolicy object.
+The `Get-CsClientPolicy` cmdlet returns instances of the `Microsoft.Rtc.Management.WritableConfig.Policy.Client.ClientPolicy` object.

 ## NOTES